-- If the page was added recently, it might not have been indexed yet, so you need to give it some time (between 10 and 30 minutes).
+- If the page was added recently, it may not have been indexed yet.
+Wait between 10-30 minutes and try the search again.
 The same goes for recently added pictures or documents.

-- If using long queries consisting of 3-4 words, try reducing that number to one or two.
+- If using long queries consisting of 3-4 words, try reducing to 1-2 words.

 Sometimes you need to find the information within your page.
 To save up your time, you can use a search function.